Optimization in complex spaces with the Mixed Newton Method

 The remainder of the paper is structured as follows.
 In Section \ref{sec:asymptoticMixed}, we prove the convergence of the MNM to minima and its repulsion from saddle points (Theorem \ref{thm:minima_attractive}).
 The main idea which leads to this result is to link the spectrum of the real Hessian at a critical point to the spectrum of the coefficient matrix of a linear dynamical system that asymptotically describes the behavior of the MNM in the vicinity of this critical point.
 Section \ref{sec:asymptoticMixed} references Appendix \ref{sec:Wirtinger}, which contains an overview over Wirtinger calculus.
 In Section \ref{sec:special}, we specify the derived formulas for the asymptotic convergence rates to two special cases, first where the holomorphic functions $g_j$ are complex-affine (Lemma \ref{lem:complex_affine}), and second where $f = |g|^2$ is the squared modulus of a single scalar holomorphic function (Corollary \ref{cor:scalar_quadratic}).
 This provides also a transparent interpretation of the MNM.
 Namely, it can be seen as approximating the objective function $f$ in \eqref{f_definition} by truncating the Taylor polynomials of the functions $g_j$ to first order and then going to the minimum of the resulting convex quadratic approximation.
 In Subsection \ref{sec:square_example} we present an example where the global dynamics induced by the MNM has an easy interpretation.
 In Section \ref{sec:symmetry} we study the impact of symmetry groups on the MNM iterates.
 We show that in this case, it is necessary to introduce a regularization for numerical stability, but this regularization has no impact on the sequence of iterates generated by the method (Lemma \ref{lem:regulMNM}).
 In Section \ref{sec:counterexamples} we provide examples of functions that refute further going conjectures which could have been made on the basis of initial observational evidence.
 In particular, we present functions where the MNM may converge to local minima (Subsection \ref{sec:localMinima}), and functions where the MNM may not converge at all, instead of approaching a stable periodic cycle (Subsection \ref{sec:periodicCycle}).
+In Section \ref{sec:applications} we sketch the type of models used in telecommunications to which the proposed method is applied and showed superior global convergence properties.
 Finally, we summarize our results in Section \ref{sec:conclusion}.